gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 BUDDHA: *Thank you.*

-NIETZSCHE: *Words - they provide relations, yes. but to mistake language - a human product - with what is, is nothing short of anthropocentrism.*
+NIETZSCHE: *Words - they provide relations.
+But to mistake language - a human product - with what is, is nothing short of anthropocentrism.*

 BUDDHA: *Mmm.
 Very good.*